MAISY® Utility Customer Databases, Forecasting & Analysis Models

 A critical new imperative for many utilities is forecasting the upsurge in small-area grid loads caused by rapidly growing EV ownership, electrification and weather extremes.
 Unanticipated grid overloading can cause low voltage, flickering lights, reduced transformer lifetimes and even blown transformers, not to mention customer complaints/ dissatisfaction.

-MAISY Energy Use and Hourly Load Residential Databases, consisting of more than 7+ million actual utility customers across the US, provide the perfect foundation for digital twin modeling.
+MAISY Energy Use and Hourly Load Residential Databases, consisting of more than 7+ million actual individual utility customers across the US, provide the perfect foundation for digital twin modeling.
 Information for each customer includes hourly electricity use by end-use (space heating, water heating, etc.), dwelling unit data, EV ownership, commuting schedules, income, and a variety of other socio-economic variables.

-The SGRC Grid Impact Model (GIM) extracts utility customer records for customers residing in a specific utility service area for its digital twins.
-Changes in customer loads resulting from increased EV ownership, increased electric appliances, weather extremes, price and utility program are forecast to determine impacts on local area transformers and feeders.
+The Grid Impact Model (GIM) extracts utility customer records for customers residing in a specific utility service area for its digital twins.
+Changes in customer loads resulting from increased EV ownership, increased electric appliances, weather extremes, population growth price and utility program are forecast to determine impacts on local area transformers and feeders.

-SGRC Grid Impact Models Page
+Grid Impact Models Page

-Primary MAISY Utility Customer Databases
+MAISY Residential Utility Customer Databases

 MAISY Databases provide energy use and hourly kW loads for more than 7 million